 Indicative content includes:

-- HR function in organisational and labour market context
+- HRM function in organisational and labour market context

 - Performance management